qftc/qftc.org/content/zh/_index.md

 ---
 title: Home
-draft: true
-page_description:
-  Quincy For Transformative Change is a grassroots organization that formed in the wake of the Black Lives Matter protests in summer 2020 after the murder of George Floyd.
+page_description: Quincy For Transformative Change is a grassroots organization that formed in the wake of the Black Lives Matter protests in summer 2020 after the murder of George Floyd.
 hero:
   headline: We are QFTC
   subheadline: Changing and transforming Quincy towards justice, inclusion, and anti-racism
   cta:
     text: Get Involved
-    url: /get_involved
+    url: "/get_involved"
 who_we_are:
   background_path: "/images/who-we-are-background.jpg"
   headline: Who We Are